sirselim/diagnostics_exome_reporting/README.md

   - [ ] test whether bgzipping and creating tabix index for the vcf file improves VEP performance
   - [ ] integrate docker branch (this is likely to address some/all above concerns)
   - [x] ~~update DART-view (other shiny app) to point to the correct directory for viewing results~~

+## License

+    Copyright (C) 2018  Miles Benton

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.